Blanca Blanco Suffers A Serious Wardrobe Malfunction At The Oscars 2017

 The Oscars isn’t just the only event for wardrobe malfunctions.
 In November 2016 at the American Music Awards, Chrissy Teigen made sure all eyes were on her as she stole the scene with a barely-there black evening gown.
 The 30-year-old model wore a dangerously revealing black gown with rib cage high slits on both sides.
 The slits were pinned together with a safety pin on each side to prevent any unwanted full-on exposure, but the tiny metals could only do so little to protect Chrissy from a major wardrobe malfunction.

 When the model would pivot around, the dress would shift ever so slightly revealing her “center area” in the process.
-But Teigen who started her career as a sexy model took the serious faux pas like a pro.
+But Teigen, who started her career as a sexy model, took the serious faux pas like a pro.
 She just laughed it off and smiled again for the cameras.
 That dress comes with a wardrobe malfunction tag, but if you have a hot body to show off like Chrissy.
 Why not flaunt it?

 Afterward, John Legend’s beau wrote a smart tweet about her experience in showing the world her lady zone.
 She wrote, “#AMAs!
 I love you so much @jenatkinhair @1maryphillips @monicarosestyle @kimmiekyees (apologies to anyone harmed mentally or physically by my hoo-ha) dress is #YouseofAkbar and shoes are @dsquared2and laser hair removal is @sevlaseraesthetics.”